 In this example, we are going to create a Tableau Heat Map on the Matrix report or cross tab report.
 First, Drag and Drop the Colors group (which we created in Tableau Grouping article) from Dimension Region to Columns Shelf and Country name from Dimension Region to Rows Shelf.

 Next, Please select the Heat Map from the Show Me window as shown below

 From the above screenshot, you can observe that we successfully created the Tableau Heatmap

 Format Tableau Heat Map

-Tableau allows us to format or edit the default colours in Heatmap.
-In order to format the default colors, Please click on the Down arrow as shown below and select the Edit Colors.. option from the drop-down menu
+Tableau allows us to format or edit the default colors in Heatmap.
+To format the default colors, Please click on the Down arrow as shown below and select the Edit Colors.. option from the drop-down menu

-Please click on the Color button as shown in below screenshot to select the required color for your report.
+Please click on the Color button to select the required color for your Tableau Heat map report.

-Once you click on the Color button, a new window called Select colour will be opened to edit or pick a new colour.
-For now, we are selecting some random colour as shown below
+Once you click on the Color button, a new window called Select color will open to edit or pick a new color.
+For now, we are selecting some random color

-From the Edit Colors window, you can click on the Apply button to see the live preview as shown below.
-If you are not comfortable with colour combination, you can edit and reapply.
-This is the biggest advantage of tableau desktop.
+From the Edit Colors window, you can click on the Apply button to see the live preview, as shown below.
+If you are not comfortable with the color combination, you can edit and reapply.
+It is the main advantage of Tableau desktop.

-If you select the Stepped Color Option, Color Palette will break the colour into intervals specifies in Steps box.
-By default, it is 5 intervals but you can change it as per the report requirements
+If you select the Stepped Color Option, Color Palette will break the color into intervals specifies in Steps box.
+By default, it is five intervals, but you can change it as per the report requirements

-Let us change the Matrix to a normal table.
-To do this, Please remove the Color Group from the Columns Shelf and see the Heat Map for a detailed understanding
+Let us change the Matrix to a regular table.
+To do this, Please remove the Color Group from the Columns Shelf and see the Tableau Heat Map colors for a detailed understanding